TomSwb/bitminded.github.io/services/PRICING-STRATEGY.md

    - CHF 8/month is accessible and sustainable
    - 625 subscribers = CHF 5,000/month revenue

-3. **Modular Pricing:**
+3. **Project-Based Pricing:**
    - Apps vary significantly in complexity
-   - Simple apps can be built in 1 week (1 sprint)
+   - Simple apps can be built in 1-2 weeks
+   - Standard apps take 2-4 weeks
-   - Complex apps may need 3-4 sprints
+   - Complex apps take 6+ weeks
-   - Modular pricing allows flexibility
+   - Project-based pricing is clearer and more accessible
+   - Discovery included in intake, customization replaced by feature commissions

 4. **Capacity:**
    - Full-time work (35-45 hours/week)